Omaha Truck Accident Lawyers - Hauptman, O'Brien, Wolf & Lathrop, LLC

 Following the Truck Accident

 Even if your injuries were cleared at the scene of the accident by EMTs, it’s strongly advised you still set up an appointment with your primary care doctor for further evaluation.
-Brain injuries and whiplash do not always show symptoms right away but can be detected later during a doctor visit.
+Brain injuries and whiplash do not always show symptoms right away but can be detected later during a doctor’s visit.
 This examination will be pivotal for identifying injuries that may have gone unnoticed at the scene of your accident.
 It is important you obtain a copy of the doctor’s findings.

-Contact the truck accident lawyers at Hauptman, O’Brien, Wolf & Lathrop, P.C., as soon as you can so we can evaluate your case.
+Contact the truck accident lawyers at Hauptman, O’Brien, Wolf & Lathrop, LLC, as soon as you can so we can evaluate your case.
 Our legal team will gather evidence, determine liability, and decide what course of action is best for your case going forward.
 You will feel comfortable knowing we will work very hard on your behalf so you can get the compensation your case deserves.

 Read More: Do You Need a Lawyer After a Truck Accident?